-The Case For War, In Ten Easy Steps.
+The Right-Minded View: A Case For War, In Ten Easy Steps.

 ‘What could be easier than making a case for war?’, you ask.
 Well, nothing, as these ten simple steps will demonstrate:

 1) We can’t just do nothing.
 Therefore, we must do something.
 Doing something is doing something.

 2) It’s an act of self-defence – a pre-retaliation, if you will.
 For safety’s sake, it’s much better to bomb first, and then let Mr Chilcot spend the next twenty years writing a report about why it was a bad move, than to let the window of opportunity pass.